elementary-Inc/blog/_posts/2021/2021-08-24-elementary-os-6-odin-updates-august-2021.md

 We've also fixed a styling issue with "Unused" disk partitions in the custom install mode, added two-finger swipe to go back during Initial Setup, and we've changed the source of locale names to avoid some politically-charged naming of certain locales.

-# Files

-Fix small context menus on breadcrumbs
-Fix bookmarking a single selected item with Ctrl + D Fix renaming bookmarks in the sidebar
-FIx an issue with showing color tags when thumbnails are hidden

 # System Settings

 We've fixed an issue in Power settings that can sometimes cause problems with resuming from sleep and added a switch to show or hide the battery percentage in the panel.
 In Display settings, we've fixed an issue that caused the "Use this display" switch to fail in certain multi-display setups.
 We also improved the way we remember Bluetooth state on restart and when resuming from suspend.
 And in the System page, we now display more information for certain graphics processors, including Intel® Xe Graphics

 # Other Fixes & Updates

-Ensure accel_to_string works with multiple modifiers Fix locale issues in Flatpaks
+Files includes a fix for issues regarding renaming bookmarks in the sidebar as well as with the bookmark shortcut Ctrl + D. We've also resolved an issue where secondary-click context menus on the pathbar were sometimes too small for their contents, and an issue where color tags were missing when thumbnails are hidden.

 For apps that use legacy server-side window decorations, we've fixed an issue that prevented the window border and shadow from being included in screenshots.

-Power Indicator
-Show brightness level when scrolled
-Show battery percentage automatically at 20% or lower Match scroll direction with Sound indicator
-Show "Fully Charged" at 100% when plugged in
+The Power indicator includes a number of improvements such as showing the screen brightness level when scrolled, better matching the scroll behavior of other indicators, automatically showing the battery percentage when it's low, and showing "Fully Charged" when at 100% and plugged in.
+And of course there a number of translation updates, code cleanups, and other under-the-hood improvements included with these updates!

 If you're experiencing an issue that wasn't fixed in this round of updates or you have an idea for a new feature, we'd love to hear from you!
 You can send your feedback to the team using the Feedback app by searching for "Feedback" in the applications menu or by navigating to System Settings → System and selecting "Send Feedback" at the bottom of the window.
 Alternatively, you can file issue reports or start discussions [on GitHub](https://github.com/elementary).
 The team prioritizes our work based directly off of the feedback we receive through GitHub, so it's the best way to make sure your voice is heard.